 First, I want to explain why you are taking these short surveys.
 Our community is participating in prevention projects.
 It’s important that you take this survey so we can learn how well we are doing in meeting our goals among students.
 The purpose of this survey is to learn about alcohol and drug use and related attitudes among students.
 The results will be used to develop better alcohol and drug prevention and treatment programs in your school and community.

 Some of the questions on this survey will be similar to questions on a survey you may have taken recently.
 This is a different survey though and it is being used for a different reason.
-This is NOT a test.
-There are no right or wrong answers and we want you to try to answer all the questions.
-You may feel some questions do not apply to you.
-And sometimes you may be asked what seems like the same thing more than once.
-But we would like for you to answer every question by selecting the best answer, of those provided.
+This is NOT a test, and there are no right or wrong answers.
+Please answer each question by selecting the best answer, and you can skip any question that you don't want to answer.

 This survey is completely anonymous.
 This is very important for you to understand.
 Please do not put your name anywhere on the survey itself.
 None of your teachers, your parents or guardians, friends, and no staff person in the program will ever know what you say on this survey unless you choose to share your responses with them.